cb1kenobi/snooplogg/README.md

 SnoopLogg is a lightweight, zero dependency debug logging library for Node.js and Bun.
 It is specifically designed for CLI programs, daemons, and libraries.

-SnoopLogg is flexible and capable, but not the best solution for things such as logging HTTP server requests, filtering by log level, and web browser console is not supported.
+SnoopLogg is flexible and capable, but it's not the best solution for things such as logging HTTP server requests, filtering by log level, and web browser console is not supported.
 For CLI apps and libaries, SnoopLogg is the shiz.

 # Features